-In recent years I have been fortunate to participate in a group named the Gunawirra Foundation in Sydney, Australia.
-For several years I have provided weekly consultation to clinicians working with young Aboriginal children.
-I continue to be inspired by what I am learning working with Norma Tracey and her group.
+In recent years I was fortunate to participate in a group named the Gunawirra Foundation in Sydney, Australia.
+For several years I provided weekly consultation to clinicians working with young Aboriginal children.
+I continue to be inspired by what I learned working with Norma Tracey and her group.

-All my study is animated by practical attention to the question "how does psychotherapy work?"My current professional interests involve several writing projects related to what I call "listening after Bion".
+All my study is animated by practical attention to the question "how does psychotherapy work?"My current professional interests involve several writing projects related to what I call "the tasks of listening".
 I continue to explore the implications of the work of W.R.
 Bion as well as others in British Object Relations, especially the work of Frances Tustin, and Donald Meltzer.

-I'm increasingly influenced by over twenty years of meditation practice (Tibetan Buddhism) as well as by explorations of Qi-gong.
-My long term goal is to write about how these different paths converge in the therapist's task of listening and helping others.
+I'm influenced by over twenty years of meditation practice (Tibetan Buddhism) as well as by explorations of Qi-gong.
+My long term goal is to write about how these different paths converge in the therapist's task of listening.

 I am currently at work on several writing projects.